k2view-academy/K2View-Academy/articles/26_fabric_security/03_fabric_LUI_encryption.md

 # LUI Encryption

 ## LUI Encryption Key
 Fabric encrypts each LUI using the AES-256 mode encryption algorithm.
-Hence, the key length is 256 bytes.
+Hence, the key length is 256 bits.

 The underlying key, using the SHA-256 algorithm, is a hash that consists of the following parts: